 |Number of notices received||Number of notices where some or all content was removed||Percentage of requests where some or all content was removed|

-- Unlike the DMCA for copyright infringement, there isn’t a statutory prescribed process for notice/take-down of alleged trademark infringement, nor is there a statutory safe harbor for hosting alleged TM infringement.
+- Unlike the DMCA for copyright infringement, there isn’t a statutory prescribed process for notice/take-down of alleged trademark infringement, nor is there a statutory safe harbor for hosting alleged trademark infringement.

 - For each report of trademark infringement we receive, we evaluate whether or not the trademark is used in an infringing manner.